ivobeerens-nl/blog/content/blog/2024/06/Pass GitHub variable to Packer PowerShell provisioner/index.md

 Automating image deployment with HashiCorp Packer using GitHub Actions is a powerful way to streamline your workflow.

-Sometimes you need to pass a GitHub Actions (secret) variable to a PowerShell provisioner script in Hashicorp Packer.
+Sometimes, you need to pass a GitHub Actions (secret) variable to a PowerShell provisioner script in Hashicorp Packer.

-A use case example is if you want to use an Azure storage Blob Shared Access Signature (SAS) URI as secret in a PowerShell script that downloads software from the Blob storage to the Packer image.
+A use case example is if you want to use an Azure Storage Blob Shared Access Signature (SAS) URI as secret in a PowerShell script that downloads software from the Blob storage to the Packer image.
 The SAS token is read from the GitHub Actions secret variable and is not in clear text defined in the PowerShell script.

 The whole process looks as follows: